DevExpress/devextreme-documentation/api-reference/30 Data Layer/ODataStore/3 Methods/createQuery(loadOptions).md

 Specify the names of navigation properties that the server loads with the ODataStore.

 ##### field(loadOptions.requireTotalCount): Boolean
-Specifies whether the result data set should contain the total count of data objects.
+Specifies whether the resulting data set should contain the total count of data objects.

 ---
 ---